Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 2. Types of Email Marketing for Dentists

 Email marketing for dental practices can take many different forms, each with its advantages and disadvantages.
-You may want to use all of these at times depending upon your marketing goals and your budget.
+You may want to utilize all of these at times, depending on your marketing goals and budget.

 An email digest is easier to assemble than a newsletter.
 It usually consists of a compilation of links to recent blog posts and social media posts.
 In other words, it’s a way for your subscribers to catch up on any content they might have missed.